Essentials (PlayStation): History and requirements

-Platinum was introduced in January 1997 and the first titles under it were Air Combat, Battle Arena Toshinden, Destruction Derby, Tekken and Wipeout.
-To become a Platinum release, it was reported initially that a game required over 400,000 or 500,000 sales in its first six months of release.
+Platinum was introduced in March 1997 and the first titles under it were Air Combat, Battle Arena Toshinden, Destruction Derby, Ridge Racer, Tekken and Wipeout.
+At launch, a game required a minimum of 100,000 sales across the PAL region and needed to have been on sale for at least one year before qualifying for a Platinum re-release.
+These criteria were later tightened, reducing the required time on sale to nine months while raising the sales threshold to 250,000 copies.
+The threshold was subsequently raised again to 400,000 copies.

 As of 2006, the requirements were over 400,000 sales after six months on the PAL market.
 Games that sell over 400,000 units in another region alone, such as Japan or the US, do not necessarily qualify for a Platinum title.
 For PlayStation Portable releases, the target is 400,000 unit sales required to achieve Platinum status.
 As of 2008, any PS2, PSP or PS3 game that sold over 400,000 units on the PAL market qualified for Platinum status.

 The Platinum distinction has since been extended.
 Since 2010, it has been renamed Essentials for the PlayStation Portable, PlayStation 3, PlayStation Vita and PlayStation 4.
 The first PS3 titles were released on August 1, 2008, namely: Assassin's Creed, Heavenly Sword, MotorStorm, Ratchet & Clank Future: Tools of Destruction, Uncharted: Drake's Fortune and Virtua Tennis 3.

 For PlayStation 4 games the name was changed to PlayStation Hits.
 The first games under the new label were released on 18 July 2018 in PS Store and in retail stores for €19.99 / £15.99 each.